Critical Review of Dyasonhat’s Premium Smart Sort WordPress Plugin

-After hearing about the recently released “premium” version (404 link removed 2012/06/11) of Dyasonhat’s Smart Sort Plugin for WordPress (404 link removed 2012/06/11), I just had to give it a try.
+After hearing about the recently released premium version of Dyasonhat’s Smart Sort Plugin for WordPress, I just had to give it a try.
 Occasionally working on projects requiring customized ordering of posts, I like to keep my utility belt well-equipped with any plugins or code techniques that will facilitate the process of man-handling post order.
 In this article, I discuss my experience with WP Smart Sort Premium.

 About the Smart Sort plugin

 There are now two different versions of the Smart Sort plugin.
 The first version is a free WordPress plugin that provides advanced sorting capabilities for your blog’s posts.
 For example, the free version of the plugin enables the blog administrator to sort posts according to custom fields or any field available in the

 Going above and beyond, the “premium” version of the plugin also provides all of the “smart sort” functionality of the free version, as well as advanced sorting, filtering, and even searching of posts.
 These features will help transform your WordPress blog into a full-fledged CMS.
 The premium version is priced at

 Okay, down to it.
 After obtaining a trial version of Smart Sort Premium, I installed it on a freshly installed, plugin-free installation of WordPress 2.7.
 Installation and activation of the plugin was a breeze, and is performed according to conventional methods.
 Once the plugin was installed, I found myself wondering where to begin..